Skip to content

 The --print-token flag generates connection information for testing peer connections.

-Peer Connectivity: Nodes successfully establish P2P connections with desktop clients using standard handshake protocols.
+• Peer connectivity: Nodes establish P2P connections with desktop clients

 Security Model: Current implementation grants full persistent access to shared documents, which is not the intended production model.